MedicalImmunoOncologyResearchGroup/PRIME/README.md

 2. **Jupyter Notebooks** (`Jupyter/`)
    - Preprocessing of TPM-normalized data
-   - Prime model development and testing the predictive performance
+   - Prime model development and testing its predictive performance (response, OS, and PFS)
    - DEA and other analyses of Li cohort scRNA-seq data
+   - Anti-MAA analysis

 ## 🔍 Data Availability